Mathematics Summer Courses

 Online: TWTh, 01:00PM - 04:00PM

-This course introduces students to topics in mathematics that have real-world applications, including sets and Venn diagrams, counting principles; basic concepts of probability, conditional probability and Bayes' theorem, applications of probability, binomial probability, random variables; elements of statistics, normal distribution; and an overview of mathematics for finance.
+This course introduces students to topics in mathematics that have real-world applications, include sets and Venn diagrams, counting principles; basic concepts of probability, conditional probability and Bayes' theorem, applications of probability, binomial probability, random variables; elements of statistics, normal distribution; and an overview of mathematics for finance.
 High school algebra is the only prerequisite.

 3 credits